gmelchett/jomk/README.md

  * copy ``keyboard_defines.py``, ``main.py`` and either ``config_left.py`` or ``config_right.py`` to the pico(s)
    Only one config file per pico.

+If you create a file named ``debug`` some debug prints will be printed and the LED will be lit when a keypress is detected.

 ## TODO
   * Multimedia keys